 - Review Drexel's computer and software recommendations

-View them on IRT's Downloads and Computers website.
+View them on IT's Computers and Software website.

 - Notify Disability Resources

 If you have any physical or learning disabilities, notify Disability Resources.
 Drexel University is committed to providing equal access to its programs and services to qualified students.
 Visit the Office of Disability Resources website for more information.